Understanding & Fixing Search Console Page Indexing Issues

 Now, you must be thinking about what causes the issue, saying, “New reason preventing your pages from being indexed,” and how you deal with it.
 While there can be several reasons behind the error, below are a few to list:

-It may happen that you might remove a page or delete it intentionally or unintentionally.
+You may remove a page or delete it intentionally or unintentionally.
 If it’s a significant page with many links and valuable content, it may affect your SEO and cause the site to lose traffic.

 If the page does not serve any purpose, there is no harm in removing the page.
 However, you must modify the content or redirect the page and set up the 404 status code.